Roles of Electron-Magnon Cross Diffusion in Unidirectional Magnetoresistance of Metallic Magnetic Bilayers: Formulations

 where $G_{\mathrm{em}}$ and $G_{\mathrm{me}}$ denote the interfacial spin convertances~\cite{ZZ12PRB_spin-convertance}.
 Physically, $G_{\mathrm{em}}$ characterizes the conversion of electron spin accumulation in the NM into magnon spin current in the FM, while $G_{\mathrm{me}}$ describes the reciprocal process, in which magnon accumulation in the FM generates an electronic spin current.

 In the absence of interfacial electron--magnon scattering, the boundary conditions [Eqs.~(\ref{eq:iBC-Gme}) and (\ref{eq:iBC-Gem})] enforce continuity of the electronic spin current and vanishing of the interfacial magnon spin current.
-When interfacial electron–magnon scattering is included and the ferromagnetic layer is insulating (FM$\rightarrow$FI), both the electron spin current and the spin accumulation vanish inside the FI, and the boundary conditions for NM$|$FM bilayers therefore reduce to those established for NM$|$FM bilayer systems~\cite{Takahashi10JPCS_Gem,ZZ12PRB_spin-convertance,Bender12PRL_Gem}.
+When interfacial electron–magnon scattering is included and the ferromagnetic layer is insulating (FM$\rightarrow$FI), both the electron spin current and the spin accumulation vanish inside the FI, and the boundary conditions for NM$|$FM bilayers therefore reduce to those established for NM$|$FI bilayer systems~\cite{Takahashi10JPCS_Gem,ZZ12PRB_spin-convertance,Bender12PRL_Gem}.
 We retain the spin convertances $G_{\mathrm{em}}$ and $G_{\mathrm{me}}$ as those derived for NM$|$FI bilayers, assuming the NM$|$FM interface is sufficiently rough such that electron and magnon momenta are uncorrelated during interfacial electron-magnon scattering---in contrast to bulk electron–magnon scattering where momentum conservation is preserved.
+Note that interfacial roughness may relax momentum correlations between electrons and magnons, but is not expected to affect the transfer of spin angular momentum normal to the interface; consequently, the continuity of the spin angular-momentum current holds even in the presence of roughness.

 We also note that, for the interfacial boundary condition [Eq.~(\ref{eq:iBC-Gem})], the present analysis focuses—at leading order—on the linear response of the interfacial magnon current to the electric-field–induced spin accumulation, proportional to the spin Hall angle $\theta_{\mathrm{sh}}$.
 The resulting UMR coefficient therefore scales linearly with $\theta_{\mathrm{sh}}$.
 Extending the boundary condition to include quadratic response to the spin accumulation would give rise to a UMR contribution cubic in $\theta_\mathrm{sh}$~\cite{Duine19PRB_magnon-USMR}.